Pricing Page SEO Audit Tool

 Add or improve links to sample outputs, use-case pages, comparison pages, and product details that make the pricing more believable.

-Make sure the page links cleanly into sign-up, contact sales, docs, FAQs, and adjacent decision pages instead of forcing every reader into the same CTA.
+Make sure the page links cleanly into sign-up, docs, FAQs, and adjacent decision pages instead of forcing every reader into the same CTA.

 Frequently asked questions